-Your Name Exchange Participant Stellenbosch University Postgraduate & International Office Private bag X1 Matieland 7602 South Africa letters to arrive.
+Your Name Exchange Participant Stellenbosch University Postgraduate & International Office Private bag X1 Matieland 7602 South Africa

+Packages which are sent through airmail take approximately the same amount of time as letters to arrive.
 Be advised, however, that the package will probably be opened, and its contents examined by customs.
 Given the economic situation in South Africa, there is a chance that packages or items within packages may be stolen.
 If you need to send something, don't send irreplaceable or expensive items.